Prepare your Hot tub for usage during Winter

 3. Monitor the Water Level

-Frequently check your water level and add more if necessary.
-Make sure the water level does not fall too low in cold weather, as the components of your hot tub may freeze, and this may damage your hot tub.
-Of course, there are times when you'll be too busy to use your hot tub.
-However, the main problem arises when this becomes a means to skip maintenance.
 There are some important reasons why you should never neglect your hot tub, one of which includes the time required and the effort needed to fix a hot tub with water quality issues.
-When you're not using your hot tub, still try to check on it at least once a week, and add all the maintenance chemicals.
+Even when you're not using your hot tub, still try to check on it at least once a week and add all the maintenance chemicals.
 This will save you a lot of stress when you're ready to use the tub again.

 4. Constantly Check the Temperature